 While lack of proper exercise may not increase levels of aggression in your Mastador, as his docile Mastiff side will take over, it can negatively affect their overall health and fitness.

-Since Mastadors are high-energy, active dogs, they require a good amount of sustenance.
+Since Mastadors are active dogs, they require a good amount of sustenance.
+They are more active than regular mastiffs, but not quite as active as labradors.
+Because of their size, they will need a dog food that’s made specifically for large breeds, like our favorite foods for mastiffs we’ve selected here.
 Not only do they burn a lot of calories running around all day, but they’re on the larger side, so they will eat more than smaller breeds.

 A Mastiff Lab will do best eating high-quality dry dog food.
 They may eat as much as three cups per day.
 However, Labradors are known for eating anything in sight.
 Because of that trait, your Mastador could do the same.
 While you need to make sure they eat enough to stay healthy, you should also make sure they aren’t eating too much.